FIELD TRIPS

 • Forest Web Tour - Ecosystems (3rd – 6th): We'll explore how consumers, producers, and decomposers cooperate and compete to fully utilize all the resources a forest or a wetland can offer.
 Allow 45 minutes to 1 hour per tour group.

-• NEW!
-The Forest Web--Human Impact on the Ecosystem Puzzle (6th-9th): Should we pave over the pond to create more parking?
+• The Forest Web--Human Impact on the Ecosystem Puzzle (6th-9th): Should we pave over the pond to create more parking?
 Why not?
 Students will explore the arboretum in teams to collect all kinds of ecosystem data to inform the opinions they will form.
 Great for thinking about policy making, cost/benefit tradeoffs, conservation, water systems, the value of trees, and the complex interactions all around an ecosystem.
 Allow 75 minutes per 25 students.

 Back to Top